noitoco/inchx-foundation/README.md

 # INCHX Foundation [preview]

+**INCHX Foundation** is a set of ready-to-use style tokens and classes for IN THE CHAIR Barbershop Appointment App.

 Make sure you use `node v16` and `npm v7`

 run `npm install` to get all the dependecies